pvenetis/printshop-RFM-customer-segmentation/README.md

 ## Executive Summary

-This project analyzes ~1,000 print shop orders using RFM segmentation to understand customer behavior, revenue contribution, and product preferences.
+Using RFM segmentation on ~1,000 print shop orders, this analysis evaluates customer behavior, revenue contribution, and product preferences.

 Key findings:
 - The **Best + Loyal** customers (~136 people) generate ~70% of total revenue.
 Top revenue-driving products are **Canvas Print** and **Photo Book** for Best Customers, and **Business Card** and **Greeting Card** for Loyal Customers.